An arbitral award by an emergency arbitrator seated in Singapore is enforceable in Singapore. The law is clear about that.

 The Law

-It’s been said categorically that awards issued by emergency arbitrators were enforceable under Singapore law, and that this applied to the awards and orders issued by emergency arbitrators in Singapore and abroad.
+It’s been categorically stated that awards made by emergency arbitrators are enforceable under Singapore law and that this applies to awards and orders made by emergency arbitrators in Singapore and abroad.

-Unfortunately, it isn’t quite so clear.
-In particular, the statutory situation is a bit ambiguous.
-There doesn’t seem to be relevant Singapore case law for the time being either.
+Unfortunately, it’s not quite that clear.
+In particular, the law is a little ambiguous.
+For the time being, there doesn’t seem to be any relevant case law in Singapore.

 One thing’s for sure, though.
-In Singapore, the enforcement of foreign arbitral awards and matters connected therewith are governed by the International Arbitration Act (IAA).
-This is where we have to look.
+In Singapore, the enforcement of foreign arbitral awards and related matters are governed by the International Arbitration Act (IAA).
+This is where we need to look.

 Foreign Award

-Pursuant to section 29(1) IAA, a foreign award may be enforced in a court either by action or in the same manner as an award of an arbitrator made in Singapore is enforceable under section 19 IAA.
+Pursuant to section 29(1) of the IAA, a foreign award may be enforced in a court either by way of action or in the same manner as an award made by an arbitrator in Singapore is enforceable under section 19 IAA.

 Section 27(1) IAA defines foreign award as an arbitral award made in pursuance of an arbitration agreement in the territory of a Convention country other than Singapore.

-Hence, our Foreign Interim Measure is a foreign award if it is (i) an arbitral award (ii) made in pursuance of an arbitration agreement in the territory of a New York Convention country other than Singapore.
+Therefore, our Foreign Interim Measure is a foreign award if it is (i) an arbitral award (ii) made pursuant to an arbitration agreement in the territory of a New York Convention country other than Singapore.

-Criterion (ii) there is easy to gauge.
-The dispute in our scenario has been submitted to arbitration by way of party agreement.
+Criterion (ii) there is easy to assess.
+The dispute in our scenario has been submitted to arbitration by agreement of the parties.
 The People’s Republic of China is a signatory to the New York Convention.
-Therefore, Hong Kong, as part of the People’s Republic of China, is in the territory of a New York Convention country other than Singapore.
+Hong Kong, as part of the People’s Republic of China, is therefore in the territory of a New York Convention country other than Singapore.

-The rating of criterion (i), however, is less clear.
+However, the assessment of criterion (i) is less clear.
 Is our Foreign Interim Measure an arbitral award?

 Arbitral Award

-For this we turn to section 27(1) IAA again.
-There, it provides that arbitral award shall (a) have the same meaning as in the New York Convention, but (b) also include an order or a direction made or given by an arbitral tribunal in the course of an arbitration in respect of any of the matters set out in section 12(1)(c) to (j) IAA.
-This refers to interim measures including those for securing the amount in dispute.
+For this we turn again to section 27(1) IAA.
+It provides that an arbitral award (a) has the same meaning as in the New York Convention, but (b) also includes an order or direction made or given by an arbitral tribunal in the course of an arbitration in respect of any of the matters specified in section 12(1)(c) to (j) IAA.
+This refers to interim measures, including those to secure the amount in dispute.

-Criterion (a) seems to be unrewarding.
-The concept of emergency arbitration didn’t exist when the New York Convention was written.
-In any case, the New York Convention doesn’t contain a conclusive definition of arbitral award.
-Rather, its article I.2 merely states that the term arbitral awards shall include not only awards made by arbitrators appointed for each case but also those made by permanent arbitral bodies to which the parties have submitted.
+Criterion (a) does not appear to be worthwhile.
+The concept of emergency arbitration didn’t exist when the New York Convention was drafted.
+In any event, the New York Convention doesn’t contain a definitive definition of an arbitral award.
+Rather, its article I.2 merely states that the term arbitral award includes not only awards made by arbitrators appointed for each case, but also awards made by permanent arbitral institutions to which the parties have submitted.

-Criterion (b), however, that’s the fly in the ointment.
-According to section 27(1) IAA, our Foreign Interim Measure is an arbitral award if it is an award, order or a direction made or given by an arbitral tribunal in the course of an arbitration.
+Criterion (b), however, is the fly in the ointment.
+Under section 27(1) IAA, our Foreign Interim Measure is an arbitral award if it is an award, order or direction made or given by an arbitral tribunal in the course of an arbitration.

 Arbitral Tribunal

 Is our Foreign Interim Measure made or given by an arbitral tribunal in the course of an arbitration?
-What’s an arbitral tribunal?
+What is an arbitral tribunal?

-There are two statutory definitions of arbitral tribunal in the International Arbitration Act.
-Unfortunately, none of them apply, at least not directly.
+There are two statutory definitions of an arbitral tribunal in the International Arbitration Act.
+Unfortunately, neither is applicable, at least not directly.

 The Part II-Only Definition

-The first definition is found in section 2(1) IAA.
-According to this provision, in Part II of this Act arbitral tribunal means a sole arbitrator or a panel of arbitrators or a permanent arbitral institution, and – lo and behold! – includes an emergency arbitrator appointed pursuant to the rules of arbitration agreed to or adopted by the parties including the rules of arbitration of an institution or organisation.
+The first definition is found in section 2(1) of the IAA.
+According to this provision, for the purposes of part II of the Act, an arbitral tribunal means a sole arbitrator or a panel of arbitrators or a permanent arbitral institution, and – lo and behold! – includes an emergency arbitrator appointed in accordance with the arbitration rules agreed upon or adopted by the parties, including the arbitration rules of an institution or organisation.

-This would include our emergency arbitrator in Hong Kong provided he is appointed pursuant to the rules of arbitration agreed to or adopted by the parties including the rules of arbitration of an institution or organisation.
-Which he is, because the dispute in our scenario is governed by the CAAI Arbitration Rules.
+This would include our emergency arbitrator in Hong Kong, provided he is appointed under the arbitration rules agreed or adopted by the parties, including the arbitration rules of an institution or organisation.
+Which he is, as the dispute in our scenario is governed by the CAAI Arbitration Rules.

-However, this definition applies to Part II of the International Arbitration Act only.
-Section 27(1) IAA isn’t in Part II; it’s in Part III.
+However, this definition only applies to part II of the International Arbitration Act.
+Section 27(1) IAA is not in part II; it’s in part III.

 The Model Law-Only Definition

-The second definition of arbitral tribunal is found in the First Schedule to the International Arbitration Act, which contains the UNCITRAL Model Law on International Commercial Arbitration as adopted by the United Nations Commission on International Trade Law on 21 June 1985 (Model Law 1985).
+The second definition of an arbitral tribunal is found in the First Schedule to the International Arbitration Act, which incorporates the UNCITRAL Model Law on International Commercial Arbitration, adopted by the United Nations Commission on International Trade Law on 21 June 1985 (Model Law 1985).

-According to article 2(b) of the Model Law 1985, for the purposes of this Law, arbitral tribunal means a sole arbitrator or a panel of arbitrators.
+According to article 2(b) of the Model Law 1985, the term ‘arbitral tribunal’ means a sole arbitrator or a panel of arbitrators.

-This, too, would include an emergency arbitrator in Hong Kong.
-However, section 27(1) IAA isn’t part of the Model Law 1985.
+This would also include an emergency arbitrator in Hong Kong.
+However, section 27(1) IAA doesn’t form part of the Model Law 1985.

 Statutory Interpretation

-What happens if an act of law contains two legal definitions of a term, one each for two separate parts of the act, but none of them directly applies to a third part of the act?
+What do you do when a piece of legislation contains two legal definitions of a term, one for each of two separate parts of the legislation, but neither applies directly to a third part of the legislation?

-Specifically, what if there are two statutory definitions of arbitral tribunal in the International Arbitration Act, but there’s no statutory definition of arbitral award in and for the purpose of Part III of this Act?
-Does this mean there’s no chance our Foreign Interim Measure has been made by an arbitral tribunal within the meaning of section 27(1) IAA?
+Specifically, what if there are two statutory definitions of arbitral tribunal in the International Arbitration Act, but there is no statutory definition of arbitral award in and for the purposes of part III of that Act?
+Does this mean that there’s no chance that our Foreign Interim Measure was made by an arbitral tribunal within the meaning of section 27(1) of the IAA?

-Where it’s unclear how to read a provision of law, and where there’s no relevant case law either, we need to interpret this provision.
-There’s an act of law for that, the Interpretation Act.
+If it’s unclear how a legal provision should be read, and there’s no relevant case law, we have to interpret that provision.
+There’s a law for that, the Interpretation Act.

 The Interpretation Act

-Section 9A(1) of the Interpretation Act says that in the interpretation of a provision of a written law, an interpretation that would promote the purpose or object underlying the written law (whether that purpose or object is expressly stated in the written law or not) shall be preferred to an interpretation that would not promote that purpose or object.
+Section 9A(1) of the Interpretation Act states that in interpreting a provision of a written law, an interpretation which would promote the purpose or object underlying the written law (whether that purpose or object is expressly stated in the written law or not) is to be preferred to an interpretation that would not further that purpose or object.

-Simply put, it says when we interpret the law, we must do so in line with the purpose or object for which the law was made.
+Put simply, it means that when we interpret the law, we must do so in accordance with the purpose or object for which the law was made.

-Simply put, when we interpret the law, we may look at material outside of this law.
+Simply put, when we interpret the law, we can look at material outside that law.

-In particular, according to section 9A(3)(c) of the Interpretation Act the material that may be so considered shall include the speech made in Parliament by a Minister on the occasion of the moving by that Minister of a motion that the Bill containing the provision be read a second time in Parliament.
+In particular, under section 9A(3)(c) of the Interpretation Act, the material that may be so considered shall include the speech made in Parliament by a Minister on the occasion of the moving by that Minister of a motion that the Bill containing the provision be read a second time in Parliament.

-Simply put, when we interpret the law, we may look at the Minister’s parliamentary speech when the law was made.
+Put simply, when we interpret the law, we can look at the Minister’s speech in Parliament when the law was made.

 Here we go.